Toulouse on a winter day with a view of one of the bridges and a church

-If you’re planning a trip to France this winter but are not in the mood for the cold, hectic energy of Paris, head south and visit the beautiful city of Toulouse in winter instead!
+If you’re planning a trip to France this winter but are not in the mood for the cold and hectic energy of Paris, head south and visit the beautiful city of Toulouse in winter instead!

-With its historic landmarks, renowned museums and delicious food, Toulouse in the wintertime offers a variety of indoor and outdoor activities that offer something for every traveler.
+With its historic landmarks, renowned museums, and delicious Occitan food, Toulouse offers a variety of indoor and outdoor activities that offer something for every traveler, with milder climates than you’ll find in more northerly parts of France.

 🍷 Top Toulouse Experiences: